ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 deriving the VDAF verification key for the task as described in
 {{vdaf-verify-key}}.

-During Helper aggregate initialization, if Helper's report share does not present a `taskprov` extension type, Helper MUST abort the aggregate request with "invalidMessage".
+During Helper aggregate initialization, if any Helper's report share does not include the `taskprov` extension with an empty payload, then the Helper MUST abort the aggregate request with "invalidMessage".

 # Collector Behavior